SalahNouari/Bash.Box/content/plugins/wowslider/readme.txt

 = 15.
 I want my slideshow to begin from a random slide and play images in random order.
 Is it possible with WOWSlider? =

-Some of templates provide this feature already.
-For example: Prime Time, Calm, Shady, Noir, etc.

-You can change other templates manually in generated "style.css" file.
-Open it in any text editor (for example, Notepad), find following lines:

 Yes, it's possible.
 You should go to Gallery->Properties->General and enable "Random order" option.